 With a view of providing market competitive compensation and aligning the interests of directors and shareholders, the CGNC reviews periodically the amount and form of non-executive directors' compensation in light of the responsibilities and time commitment required of directors.
-The CGNC monitors the competitiveness of the Board of Directors' compensation against public companies in Canada and the United States that have international operations and are comparable to Bombardier in terms of size and complexity.
-The CGNC did not recommend any change to the amount or form of compensation for the financial year ended December 31, 2023.
+The CGNC monitors the competitiveness of the Board of Directors' compensation against public companies in Canada and the United States that have international operations and are comparable to Bombardier in terms of size and complexity, and may engage external independent compensation advisors to advise on board compensation trends and practices.
+The Board of Directors approved, upon the recommendation of the CGNC, changes to the amount of non-executive directors' compensation effective as of January 1, 2024.
+See "Elements of Compensation during the Financial year ended December 31, 2024" hereinafter for details of the non-executive directors' compensation.